 - It applies when certain capital buffers are not maintained.
 A "capital buffer" is an amount of capital that a financial institution is required to maintain beyond the minimum amount required by the Relevant Rules.
 If the institution fails to meet the capital buffer, it becomes subject to restrictions on payments and distributions on shares and other Tier 1 instruments (including Additional Tier 1 instruments such as the Notes), and on the payment of certain bonuses to employees.
-There are several different buffers, some of which are intended to encourage countercyclical behavior (with extra capital retained when profits are robust), and others of which are intended to provide additional capital cushions for institutions whose failure would result in a significant systemic risk. - The capital conservation buffer, the institution-specific countercyclical capital buffer and the G-SII buffer were implemented on January 1, 2016 on a phased basis continuing through 2019.
-The systemic risk buffer may be applied at any time upon decision of the relevant authorities.
-As a result, the potential impact of the Relevant Maximum Distributable Amount on the Notes will change over time. - The Issuer will have the discretion to determine how to allocate the Maximum Distributable Amount among the different types of payments contemplated in Article 141(2) of the CRD IV Directive.
-Moreover, payments made earlier in the year will reduce the remaining Maximum Distributable Amount available for payments later in the year, and the Issuer will have no obligation to preserve any portion of the Maximum Distributable amount for payments scheduled to be made later in a given year.
+There are several different buffers, some of which are intended to encourage countercyclical behavior (with extra capital retained when profits are robust), and others of which are intended to provide additional capital cushions for institutions whose failure would result in a significant systemic risk. - The dates as of which the different capital buffers (and thus the Maximum Distributable Amount) will apply are uncertain.
+It is currently expected that the capital buffers will be implemented as from 2016 and with respect to the global systemically important institutions (G-SII) buffer on a phased basis from 2016 through 2019.
+As a result, the potential impact of the Maximum Distributable Amount on the Notes will change over time. - The Issuer will have the discretion to determine how to allocate the Maximum Distributable Amount among the different types of payments contemplated in Article 141(2) of the CRD IV Directive.
+Moreover, payments made earlier in the year will reduce the remaining Maximum

+Distributable Amount available for payments later in the year, and the Issuer will have no obligation to preserve any portion of the Maximum Distributable amount for payments scheduled to be made later in a given year.
 Even if the Issuer attempts to do so, there can be no assurance that it will be successful, because the Maximum Distributable Amount will depend on the amount of net income earned during the course of the year, which will necessarily be difficult to predict.